-Virginia law is harsh when it comes to domestic violence.
+Virginia law is harsh when it comes to assault and battery against a family member and domestic violence as a whole.
 Most police departments have a “pro-arrest” policy for domestic violence calls and MUST MAKE AN ARREST if domestic violence is alleged.
 They most determine a predominant aggressor in the situation and that person will be taken to jail.

 What is the crime of Assault and Battery against a Family Member?